open-telemetry/opentelemetry.io/content/en/blog/2024/collecting-file-based-java-logs-with-opentelemetry/index.md

 A common approach to centralize logs is to use unstructured logs, parse them with regular expressions, and add contextual attributes.

 However, regular expression parsing is problematic.
-While initially easy, it becomes complex and fragile when handling all log fields, line breaks in exceptions, and unexpected log format changes.
-Parsing errors are inevitable with this method.
+They become complex and fragile quickly when handling all log fields, line breaks in exceptions, and unexpected log format changes.
+Parsing errors is inevitable with this method.

 ## Solution